What is service recovery? 6 strategies and steps for success

 What is service recovery?

 Service recovery is the act of reaching out to customers who have had a negative service experience to rectify the situation.
+A good example of service recovery is Birchbox's Service Recovery Program.
+Birchbox agents are empowered to follow up with customers who rated their initial interaction poorly.
+This builds customer loyalty by turning a negative experience into a positive one.

 Many organizations already do some form of customer service recovery, but without a clear process in place, valuable opportunities can fall through the cracks.
 Fortunately, it has never been easier to streamline service recovery and make a measurable impact on your business.